alvinchong92/Project-2/README.md

 # Project-2

-##Project MVP

-*Has sign in authorization
+#MOOvies

-* A crud application that allows users to post/update/delete tv shows or movies
+A crud application that allows users to post about movies they are interested in watching, movies watching and movies that are watching.